+Tuition is due prior to enrollment.
 Students are required to pay for their books and registration fee on the day of enrollment.
-Limited tuition scholarships are available to veterans and transitioning service members.
-Please contact the Administrative Director of Education Programs for more information.
-All fees are subject to change from time to time, without notice.
-The chart below represents the total scheduled charges for the period of attendance and estimated scheduled charges for the entire education program.
+The following chart represents the total scheduled charges for the period of attendance and estimated scheduled charges for the entire education program.